daniestevez/gr-satellites/docs/source/command_line.rst

      It is also possible to use the example GNU Radio companion flographs in `gr-frontends`_ to stream samples by UDP from different sources.

-     For advanced users, ``nc`` can also be a very useful tool for streaming.
+     For more advanced users, ``nc`` can also be a very useful tool for streaming.

 * ``--kiss_in`` can be used to process a file containing already decoded frames in KISS format.
 All the demodulation steps are skipped and only telemetry